dizpay/dizpay-php-sdk/README.md

 `composer require dizpay/dizpay-php-sdk:dev-master`

+# Usage

-Once the installation is complete, use the following lines of code in your PHP file to set up DizPay:
+Use the following lines of code in your PHP file to set up DizPay:

 ```php
 require_once __DIR__.'/../vendor/autoload.php';
 $profile = new \DizPay\DizPayProfile('YOUR_APP_ID', 'YOUR_APP_KEY');
 ```

-# Usage
+Once you complete the setup, you can use the `profile` variable created above to send requests to the DizPay APIs.

-There are two ways to use the DizPay SDK: `checkout` and `api`.
+There are two ways to use the DizPay SDK: `checkout` and `API`.

 * `checkout` is the default integration method, where you can use the DizPay UI.